avalonmediasystem/react-structural-metadata-editor/README.md

 Cleans the output directory `dist`, ensuring a fresh copy of files when preparing your files for packaging.

 ```
-yarn start
+yarn dev
 ```

-Starts the webpack development server in which you can view your work. http://localhost:3001/ with a `Node.js` server at http://localhost:3002 to serve the demo content needed for the development server.
+Starts the Node.js server with the built ReactJS components via webpack, in which you can view your work.
+Open up the browser and navigate to http://localhost:3001/, where the component is rendered with the content served by the Node.js server.

 ```
 yarn test